mwunsch/weary/README.md

 ## TODO

-1. I'm in the process of building `Weary::Route`, this will be a Rack application that is initialized with a set of Resources.
-On `#call`, it will find a resource that matches, build its request, and perform it, or return a 404.
+<del>1.
+I'm in the process of building `Weary::Route`, this will be a Rack application that is initialized with a set of Resources.
+On `#call`, it will find a resource that matches, build its request, and perform it, or return a 404.</del> (See 2f4208ecb5cfeccfa520cf84ba76a9fc82f2f1c3)

-2. `Weary::Client#call` will call the aforementioned Route object.
-This will make every `Weary::Client` a mountable Rack application.
+<del>2. `Weary::Client#call` will call the aforementioned Route object.
+This will make every `Weary::Client` a mountable Rack application.</del> (See a878d5bb3cbcf15e3aae0da655a0c8f69089a0b0)

 3. Still need to do great documentation on the classes.

 4. I'm not particularly happy about the specs, they seem a bit brittle in places.

 5. I'd love to see more examples that utilize the Rackness of Weary.
 Using Devise, Warden, or mounted in a Rails application.

+6. The Route class needs to be adjusted to better grok the path from a request env

 ## Copyright